 Both South and North Thanet Labour Parties support mixed-use development of the former Manston airport site.
 The current owners, Stone Hill Park, are talking to TDC about designating 30% of the proposed 3,700 new houses ‘affordable’, alongside an unspecified amount of social housing and 100 homes offering supported living.
 Affordability is calculated on the basis of average national income and house prices, which would put most of the planned homes beyond the reach of local people, where earnings are below the national average.
 When TDC considers planning applications for locally unaffordable housing, we must look to campaigns in Haringey, Southwark and Tottenham which are successfully holding profiteering developers to account.

 More money is spent on treating the health problems of people living in circumstances unfit for human habitation than is spent on public housing stock.
-If and when the Local Plan is approved, TDC needs to honour its commitment to build social housing.
-The Labour Party’s plan to compulsorily purchase undeveloped land for social housing will be appropriate here.
+If and when the Local Plan is approved, TDC needs to honour its commitment to build council housing.
+The Labour Party’s plan to compulsorily purchase undeveloped land for housing will be appropriate here.

 When it comes to rented properties, the Labour Party’s plans to end insecure tenancies, implement rent control, clamp down on rogue landlords and reinstate housing benefit for 18–21 year-olds will be welcome here.